krasninja/querycat/docs/faq.md

 ## Does it send any local or personal information?

 The QueryCat does not send any local or personal information to the author or any company.

+## Why do I need to install "proxy" to run plugins?

+The plugins are written in .NET and require the full version of .NET platform to run them.
+Since QueryCat is compiled with AOT it does not have it.
+That's why we need another "proxy" to load plugin assemblies.